Donald C. Pogue

 Donald Carl Pogue (May 24, 1947 – October 26, 2016) was a United States Judge of the United States Court of International Trade and served as Chair of the Court's Long Range Planning Committee and Budget Committee.
 He was appointed to the Trade Court in 1995 by President Bill Clinton.

 Biography

 Education

 Pogue was born in 1947 in Macomb, Illinois.
-Pogue is a magna cum laude Phi Beta Kappa graduate of Dartmouth College, where he received a Bachelor of Arts degree, with highest honors in government, and has done graduate work at the University of Essex, England.
+Pogue is a magna cum laude and Phi Beta Kappa graduate of Dartmouth College, where he received a Bachelor of Arts degree, with highest honors in government, and has done graduate work at the University of Essex, England.
 He received a Juris Doctor from Yale Law School and a Masters of Arts in philosophy from Yale University.

 Career

 Pogue engaged in private practice in New Haven, Connecticut, from 1974 to 1975 and in Hartford, Connecticut, from 1976 to 1989 with the law firm of Kestell, Pogue & Gould.
 He served as Director of the Connecticut branch of the American Federation of State, County and Municipal Employees from 1975 to 1976.
 He served as an Adjunct Lecturer on labor law at the University of Connecticut School of Law from 1979 to 1982 and assisted in teaching the Harvard Law School's program on negotiations and dispute resolution for lawyers.
 He served as Commissioner and Chairman of the Connecticut Commissions of Hospitals and Health Care from 1989 to 1994.
 He served as a Judge of the Connecticut Superior Court from 1994 to 1995, presiding over criminal court in New Haven, Connecticut.